Legrandgroup/robotframework-dhcpclientlibrary/README.md

 from pydhcplib.dhcp_network import *
 ```

+Once this library is installed, you can use it with the following python import:
+import rfdhcpclientlib.DhcpClientLibrary

 ### Setting the D-Bus permissions

 In order to allow the D-Bus messages used by DhcpClientLibrary (on the system bus),